tva marketplaces suisse 2025

 How has Switzerland been tackling VAT fraud for years?

-This 2025 reform is part of an ongoing effort that began in 2018 to reduce VAT fraud and create a level playing field for local Swiss companies and foreign companies operating in the Swiss market.
-Before 2018, foreign companies benefited from a simplification that gave them an unfair advantage over Swiss businesses.
-They could generate sales of up to CHF 100,000 within Switzerland without dealing with VAT obligations.
-As a result, these transactions were VAT-free, whereas Swiss companies conducting the same transactions were required to charge Swiss VAT.
+This 2025 innovation is part of a process that began back in 2018 to combat VAT fraud and put local Swiss companies on an equal footing with foreign companies operating on the Swiss market.
+Until then, foreign companies benefited from a regulatory simplification that created an unfair advantage over Swiss companies.
+Foreign companies could generate sales of CHF 100,000 on Swiss territory before having to deal with VAT issues.
+This resulted in VAT-free transactions, whereas a Swiss company carrying out the same transaction would have had to charge Swiss VAT.

 In 2019, the Swiss Tax Authorities issued a clarification regarding ‘small consignments,’ defined as goods with a VAT value of less than CHF 5.
 While these goods are exempt from import VAT, foreign companies may still be subject to tax obligations.